Armonk to Africa

 Armonk to Africa brings together children from my hometown of Armonk, NY, and children in Tanzania, Africa to create “friendship schools”.
 From their classrooms across an ocean, these children transcend the distances between them by exchanging letters designed to help them learn and understand one another.
 In today's society, children in the United States are too often missing out on making real connections with others because of their reliance on technology.
 Armonk to Africa provides a fun and engaging program without the use of technology.

-The Esilalei School in Tanzania is our first frienship school.
-The school has total of 600 pupils from pre-school to class seven and 8 teachers.
+The Esilalei School in Tanzania is our first friendship school.
+The school has over 600 students from pre-school to class seven and 8 teachers.
 The school’s primary language is Swahili.
 It is a located in an impoverished region where children often go without food and water and school is located far from their homes.
 I created Food for Thought because everyone deserves access to food and water.
 I know that providing food and water every day is going to help these children have a happier and healthier life.

 Tyler Bond